ENGIE helps reduce battery consumption by screens through use of Dark Mode

 After the spectator application, rolandgarros.com now offers a Dark Mode function thanks to ENGIE

-Since 2022, ENGIE has strengthened its partnership with Roland-Garros and the French Tennis Federation, and has developed a dark mode for the tournament’s mobile app.
-This is a mode that you find increasingly on mobile apps and operating systems nowadays – it results in significant energy savings and improved energy efficiency.
-This is because a black pixel requires less energy to display, so the amount of battery power used by the screen can be reduced by up to 63%.
+Since 2022, ENGIE has been strengthening its partnership with the French Open and the French Tennis Federation by developing a Dark Mode for the tournament’s mobile app.
+Found increasingly in apps and operating systems, this solution provides significant energy savings and improves energy efficiency.
+A black pixel uses less energy to light up the screen, thus reducing battery consumption by the screen by 63%.

 Through the Dark Mode function, the 800,000 users of the Roland-Garros app will contribute to directly reducing their environmental impact.